-When you’ve figured out willingness to pay for each segment, you can accurately price different bundles for different target groups to maximize your earnings.
+When you’ve figured out the willingness to pay for each segment, you can accurately price different bundles for different target groups to maximize your earnings.
 Your buyer personas will also help you with future planning, and when you decide to introduce new products/packages.

 To really understand pricing, one should have a clearly laid out business strategy.
-Once this is established, a business has a better understand of how they can use price as yet another tool to grow themselves.
+Once this is established, a business has a better understanding of how they can use price as yet another tool to grow themselves.

-mailchimp offers a ‘Forever Free’ plan.
-It basically allows you to send up to 12000 emails a month and build lists with 2000 subscribers across all lists.
+Mailchimp's free plan allows you to send up to 12000 emails a month and build lists with 2000 subscribers across all lists.

-This is a great tactic frommailchimp.
-They allow you to get your foot through the door to figure out what mailchimp is about.
-In fact, when mailchimp introduced a free version of their software in 2009, their user base grew from 85,000 to 450,000 users!
+This is a great tactic from Mailchimp.
+They allow you to get your foot through the door to figure out what Mailchimp is about.
+In fact, when Mailchimp introduced a free version of their software in 2009, their user base grew from 85,000 to 450,000 users!

 How is this pricing relevant to you?